eliasndungu/eliasndungu/README.md

 - 🌱 I’m currently learning Mobile App development
 - 🌱 currently working on [My Blog](https://eliasndungu.github.io/eliasndungu.io/)
 - 👯 I’m looking to collaborate on interesting projects
-- 💬 Ask me about python, C-sharp, Kotlin, Java, C / C++
+- 💬 Ask me about python, C-sharp, Kotlin, Java, C / C++, Unity, Unreal 5
 - 📫 reach me: eliasndungu254@gmail.com
 - >⚡ Fun fact: “If you think your users are idiots, only idiots will use it.”
  -- *Linus Torvalds*